 Walking sandals are perfect both for hiking and as a spare pair for bivouacs.

 In summer on steep terrain.

 Light and breathable hiking shoes.

-You are hiking in steep terrain, roaming, crossing poorly marked trails… even if it is hot, it is safer to walk with hiking shoes.
+You are hiking in steep terrain, roaming and crossing poorly marked trails.
+Even if it is hot, it is safer to walk in hiking shoes.

 Indeed, to cross high grass, for example, sandals are not adapted.
 Choose hiking shoes, low or high, made of light and breathable mesh materials.

 And in the rain?

 It is always difficult to protect yourself entirely from the rain.